eminently/chopsticks/README.md

 The other nodes XBD, XBT, XBB will be released soon, we will update this documentation as soon as there will be available.

-We are planning to support *Bitcoin Unlimited*, *Bitcoin XT* and *gcash/bchd*.
 Don't hesitate to ask us to integrate others.

 [chopsticks.cash](https://api.chopsticks.cash) API connects exclusively to these 6+ nodes that we maintain.